 Children can abuse other children.
-This is generally referred to as peer on peer abuse and can take many forms.
+This is generally referred to as child on child abuse and can take many forms.
 This can include (but is not limited to):

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence such as rape, assault by penetration and sexual assault; - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or harm; - sexting (also known as youth produced imagery)
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence such as rape, assault by penetration and sexual assault; - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or harm; - Sharing of Nudes and Semi Nudes (also known as youth produced imagery)

-Peer-on-peer abuse will never be accepted or dismissed as 'children being children'.
+Child on Child abuse will never be accepted or dismissed as 'children being children'.

-Our PSHE curriculum aims to prevent peer on peer abuse and opportunities are provided for students to report any concerns.
-However, should we identify peer on peer abuse and identify risk of significant harm, we will refer to Social Care and the police to make sure that the children and young people affected get the help and protection they need.
+Our PSHE curriculum aims to prevent child on child abuse and opportunities are provided for students to report any concerns.
+However, should we identify child on child abuse and identify risk of significant harm, we will refer to Social Care and the police to make sure that the children and young people affected get the help and protection they need.
 Should the case not require Social Care intervention Early Help will be put in place.

-If the students involved in Peer on Peer abuse are in the same class, we will consider carefully whether to separate them while the concerns are being investigated.
-In situations of alleged rape and assault by penetration, the statutory Guidance is clear that the alleged perpetrator(s) should always be removed from classes they share with the victim.
+If the students involved in Child on Child abuse are in the same class, we will consider carefully whether to separate them while the concerns are being investigated.
+In situations of alleged rape and assault by penetration, the alleged perpetrator(s) will always be removed from classes they share with the victim.